alcy/perf-cal-2020/pcal20.md

 That's all it takes.
 A slight variation in the PDQ code can be used to calculate the corresponding responce times in Figure 2.

+The point of constructing the PDQ model is to see if there are missed opportunities for performance improvements.
+The hint is that there does not seem to be much.
+The initial throughput increases linearly with load and runs along the parallel bound.
+You can't beat that.
+It might be possible to lift the saturation bound in some way but, I'll come back to that later.
+The only other improvement might be to reduce the variability in the data.

 ### Latency profile